khulnasoft/integrations-core/system_core/README.md

 Note that `*.total` metrics should still reflect accurate values in the above situation, and only per-core metrics are affected.

-Datadog recommends that users with this type of configuration set up the [Windows Performance Counters integration][11] to track counters inside the `Processor Information`.
+Khulnasoft recommends that users with this type of configuration set up the [Windows Performance Counters integration][11] to track counters inside the `Processor Information`.
 This enables users to get accurate per-core metrics.